 Warmer winters have become the norm in other parts of the northern hemisphere, as well.
 For example, looking at the Arbor Day maps in my climate change article, Chicago has moved from zone 5 into zone 6, as well as much of the lower-peninsula of Michigan, where previously it had just been around the Detroit area.
 This means that much lighter winter cover, with just leaves or several inches of wood chips, may be in order for these areas.
 My advice would be, if in doubt, use the leaf bag method described above, but with less mounding necessary.

 For those who are ready to accept my “No Tipping Please” thesis, it’s time to get busy right now.
 Your bud unions are either above or right at the ground surface and they need to be covered immediately to get ready for winter and the mounding process to come.
-My advice is to order in a load of mixed black dirt and sand to raise the level of soil around your plants.
-In the Twin Cities, The Dale Green Company (Burnsville) will deliver you an excellent mixture of black-dirt, sand and black-peat, which is the best rose-soil mixture I’ve ever used.
-You can have them add horse manure as a fourth element, but keep in mind that the manure will raise your soil pH, which is not advisable because your roses like a slightly acidic soil.
+My advice is to order in a load of mixed black dirt, peat and sand to raise the level of soil around your plants so that all bud unions are below ground level.

 Once you have given your previously-tipped roses a nice new layer of dirt and sand, you will want to mound them further in the late Fall before putting leaves (or leaf bags) around them.
 If you don’t have a mulch pile started to use for mounding this year, order in extra dirt and sand to set aside and use this Fall.
 Next Spring you can use the leaves and surplus mulch/dirt you take off your roses to build a mulch pile to use for the next winter’s mounding; and then, as you can see, it just goes on from there, year-to-year.